ajsultanov/pokemon-app/README.md

 ## Running the App

-To start the app, type `npm start` in the terminal.
+Fork or clone this repo.
+Then to start the app, type `npm start` in the terminal.
+Make sure you are in the project directory.
+You may need to run `npm install` first to make sure you have the correct packages installed.

 This runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser (this should open automatically).

 Press <kbd>ctrl</kbd> + <kbd>c</kbd> to stop the server.